saky-semicolon/Retinal-Layer-Segmentation/README.md

 3. Place your dataset (images and masks in .npy format as indicated in the PDF) in the appropriate directory.
 4. Run the main script (e.g., `train.py` or a Jupyter notebook) to perform data loading, preprocessing, model training, evaluation, and Grad-CAM visualization.

-(Replace with specific instructions based on your actual code structure)

 ## Authors